carbon-language/carbon-lang/docs/design/expressions/literals.md

-# Numeric Type Literal Semantics
+# Numeric type literal expression

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM